cscie114/assignment-5-cicd-mrtyson93/README.md

 - Create a file called ```.env``` in the root directory of this project.
 - Create an api key for the omdbapi at this [link](http://www.omdbapi.com/apikey.aspx)
 - In the .env file, add one line that is ```MOVIE_API_KEY="<your_key>"``` where ```<your_key>``` is the key you just created from the above link
 - Create an api key for the weather api at this [link](https://openweathermap.org/api).
-Note: This API Key takes a couple hours to activate after creating.
+Note: This API Key can take several hours to activate after creating.
 - In the .env file, add another line that is ```WEATHER_API_KEY="<your_key>"``` where ```<your_key>``` is the key you just created from the above link

 #### Step 3: Install local requirements